steog88/PhysBiblio/README.md

 You can also use the more generic `PhysBiblio.exe dates [date1[, date2]]` command, which enables you to fetch the content between the two given dates (which must be in the format `yyyy-mm-dd`).
 If not given, the default dates are the same as for the `daily` command.

+### ADS by NASA
+The ADS service by NASA is accessed by means of the API, using the [unofficial python client](https://github.com/andycasey/ads) maintained by Andy Casey.
+Currently, it is only possible to download the bibtex entries from ADS, update of existing entries or other features are not yet available.

+The search is performed through the API in the same way it could be performed by writing a complex search string in the [new UI version](https://ui.adsabs.harvard.edu/).
+For a description of the syntax used in the ADS searches, see [this page](https://adsabs.github.io/help/search/search-syntax).

 ## 3. Command line usage
 Some functions are available also as simple command line instructions, so they can be included in any non-graphical script.